-- If the recovery of analytes spiked into sample wells in an assay using a buffer standard curve falls outside our acceptance criteria (70-130%), this indicates that there is a nonspecific matrix effect from the samples. - To compensate for this effect, a native serum matrix with a similar effect is added to the standard curve wells to shift the actual curve so that it matches the recovery in the sample wells. - Serum matrix is usually a similar sample with all the endogenous and cross-reacting analytes extracted. - Because blood is a complex matrix, which contains large numbers of proteins that may interfere with the accurate measurement of desired analytes, using an optimized serum matrix in the standard curve when measuring analytes secreted in serum/plasma: - Significantly improves accuracy of measurement. - More accurately simulates the conditions of the native analyte present in serum or plasma compared to a standard curve generated by spiking an analyte into a buffer solution. - Mimics the environment of native analytes in serum or plasma. - Other commercial multiplex kits add a serum diluent buffer to sample wells.
-With some exceptions, we do not do this for the following reasons: - While this method does effectively show good recoveries, in most cases, adding serum matrix to sample wells can mask the matrix effect, likely affecting the sensitivity of the actual analyte measurement. - It is very difficult to predict the effect of mixing serum matrix with samples from a randomly sampled population.
+- If the recovery of analytes spiked into sample wells in an assay using a buffer standard curve falls outside our acceptance criteria (70-130%), this indicates that there is a nonspecific matrix effect from the samples. - To compensate for this effect, a native serum matrix with a similar effect is added to the standard curve wells to shift the curve so that it matches the recovery in the sample wells. - Serum matrix is usually a similar sample with all the endogenous and cross-reacting analytes extracted. - Because blood is a complex matrix, which contains large numbers of proteins that may interfere with the accurate measurement of desired analytes, using an optimized serum matrix in the standard curve when measuring analytes secreted in serum/plasma: - Significantly improves accuracy of measurement. - More accurately simulates the conditions of the native analyte present in serum or plasma compared to a standard curve generated by spiking an analyte into a buffer solution. - Mimics the environment of native analytes in serum or plasma. - Other commercial multiplex kits add a serum diluent buffer to sample wells.
+With some exceptions, we do not do this for the following reasons: - While this method does effectively show good recoveries, in most cases, adding serum matrix to sample wells can mask the matrix effect, likely affecting the sensitivity of the analyte measurement. - It is very difficult to predict the effect of mixing serum matrix with samples from a randomly sampled population.

+Optimized Serum Matrix

-Optimized serum matrix included in each appropriate kit \longrightarrow mimics native analyte environment \longrightarrow results in higher percent recovery for each analyte \longrightarrow improves accuracy of measurement
+- Mimics native analyte environment

+- Results in higher percent recovery for each analyte

+- Improves accuracy of measurement
-Average Serum Sa imple Re covery

-Sample dilution IFNγ IL-1 TNFa

-Standards diluted in Neat 34% 40% 29%

-assay buffer 1:4 49% 63% 52%

-1:20 69% 81% 75%

-Standards diluted in serum matrix Neat 83% 117% 77%
+Average Serum Sa ample Re covery Sample dilution IFNγ IL-1 TNFa Standards diluted in assay buffer Neat 1:4 1:20 34% 49% 40% 63% 81% 29% 52% 75% Standards diluted in serum matrix Neat 83% 117% 75%

-Table 1.
-Comparison assay of three analytes interpolated against standard curves diluted into assay buffer vs. serum matrix.
+$\textbf{Table 1}. \ \ \text{Comparison assay of three analytes interpolated against standard curves diluted into assay buffer vs. serum matrix.}$